Melissa-Stadt/AM741-PDElearning/data_denoising/README.md

-This folder contains the code that denoise data and approximate their partial derivatives with various methods.
+This folder contains the code to denoise data and approximate their partial derivatives with various methods.

 Run **DEMO.py** specifying the desired user inputs to perform the data denoising part of the study.
 Groundtruth files are in the Data/ folder and noise can get added using appropriate 'generate_' file.